What rights do individuals have regarding the processing of their personal data? What do these rights allow? How can they be exercised?

 Right to Suppression

-The right of suppression allows the data subject to request and obtain from the controller the deletion or elimination of her/his personal data, under the grounds provided by the bill.
+The right of suppression allows the data subject to request and obtain from the controller the deletion or elimination of her/his personal data, under the grounds provided by the new Law.

 Right to Object

-The right to object allows the data subject to request and obtain from the controller that a specific data processing operation is not carried out, under the grounds provided by the bill.
+The right to object allows the data subject to request and obtain from the controller that a specific data processing operation is not carried out, under the grounds provided by the new Law.

 The right to object to automated individual decisions